typisttech/wp-kses-view/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## The Goals, or What This Package Does?

 ## Install

 Installation should be done via composer, details of how to install composer can be found at [https://getcomposer.org/](https://getcomposer.org/).